01Ensure You're Ready

-Don't assume you can just play covers or play acoustic when you're booked as a full band.
-Don't book live gigs unless you're booked specifically to perform covers or do an acoustic set.
+Don't assume you can play covers or play acoustic when you're booked as a full band.
+Don't book live gigs unless you're explicitly booked to perform covers or do an acoustic set.

 Instead, talk to the venue manager or the promoter.
 Ask how long they expect you to perform and if they are expecting a full band.
 If they want an hour-long set and you've only got two songs, you may need to hold off.
 If they want an hour-long set and you've got five songs, maybe there is some wiggle room with a few well-chosen covers.

 Communicate honestly about what you can deliver to avoid burning bridges.
 Event coordinators will appreciate your honesty and will offer you opportunities to perform live when you're prepared to do so.

 Live music isn't about going out and hitting every single note right.
 If you flub on stage, don't expect tomatoes to fly and your music career to stop dead in the water.

 Fact: If you mess up, most audience members won't even notice.
 However, that doesn't mean you should waltz on stage without doing your homework.
 Practice before your show to get your set as a tight as possible.

 Perform for your friends and family before performing in front of an audience.
 This exercise has several purposes.
 First, you can get feedback about your song choices and set length.

 Second, playing for this friendly bunch gives you the opportunity to get comfortable playing in front of a live audience, which is entirely different from playing in front of a mirror or your bandmates.